-The Authority has, in Volume 1, analysed the tariff structure and the efficiency implications of the tariff structure, to apply to SunWater's schemes.
+In Volume 1, the Authority analysed the tariff structure and the efficiency implications of the tariff structure, to apply to SunWater's schemes.

-The Authority considers that, in general, aligning the tariff structure with fixed and variable costs will manage volume risk over the regulatory period and send efficient price signals.
-To signal the efficient level of water use, the Authority recommends that all, and only, variable costs be recovered through a volumetric charge.
+The Authority considered that, in general, aligning the tariff structure with fixed and variable costs will manage volume risk over the regulatory period and send efficient price signals.
+To signal the efficient level of water use, the Authority recommended that all, and only, variable costs be recovered through a volumetric charge.

 The process for determining announced allocations is the responsibility of DERM.
 As SunWater must deliver the required quantum of water under the announced allocation rules (consistent with the terms and conditions of the specified level of service agreement) there is no need for further incentives for this regard.
-However, the Authority also notes that where SunWater holds WAEs, high fixed tariffs will provide SunWater with the incentive to sell those WAEs because fixed costs associated with SunWater's WAE are not paid for by other customers and thus represent holding costs for SunWater.
+However, the Authority also noted that where SunWater holds WAEs, high fixed tariffs will provide SunWater with the incentive to sell those WAEs because fixed costs associated with SunWater's WAE are not paid for by other customers and thus represent holding costs for SunWater.
 Further an adjusted price will also provide an incentive to sell water.